tensorflow/models/research/slim/README.md

 In the table below, we list each model, the corresponding TensorFlow model file, the link to the model checkpoint, and the top 1 and top 5 accuracy (on the imagenet test set).
-Note that the VGG and ResNet parameters have been converted from their original caffe formats ([here](https://github.com/BVLC/caffe/wiki/Model-Zoo#models-used-by-the-vgg-team-in-ilsvrc-2014) and [here](https://github.com/KaimingHe/deep-residual-networks)), whereas the Inception parameters have been trained internally at Google.
+Note that the VGG and ResNet V1 parameters have been converted from their original caffe formats ([here](https://github.com/BVLC/caffe/wiki/Model-Zoo#models-used-by-the-vgg-team-in-ilsvrc-2014) and [here](https://github.com/KaimingHe/deep-residual-networks)), whereas the Inception and ResNet V2 parameters have been trained internally at Google.
 Also be aware that these accuracies were computed by evaluating using a single image crop.
 Some academic papers report higher accuracy by using multiple crops at multiple scales.